 - The SCA Civil & Geotechnical IDS (Parsons and Geosyntec, 2009) includes the civil and geotechnical design elements (e.g., composite liner system) required for construction of the SCA.
 This IDS was submitted to the NYSDEC in August 2009 and is in the public document repositories. - The Dredging, Sediment Management, and Water Treatment IDS (Parsons et al., 2009) provides initial design-level information pertaining to operational components of the remedy including the dredging, transportation, and dewatering of impacted lake sediments, and treatment of construction water generated during the process.
 This IDS was submitted to the NYSDEC in February 2009 and is in the public document repositories. - The Capping and Dredge Area and Depth IDS (Parsons and Anchor QEA, 2009) includes the proposed, conceptual-level design detail for the sediment cap component of the remedy.
 This submittal also includes the design details pertaining to habitat restoration, and provides dredging volumes and removal areas/depths.
-This IDS was submitted to the NYSDEC in December 2009. - The Thin-Layer Capping, Nitrate Addition/Oxygenation, and MNR (SMU 8) IDS focuses on the deep water areas of the lake, and will provide initial design-level details pertaining to thin-layer capping (including locations, extent, materials, and sequencing), nitrate addition and/or oxygenation for the purposes of inhibiting the formation of methylmercury within the lake, and the approach to monitoring natural recovery in specific areas of the lake.
-This IDS will be submitted to the NYSDEC in November 2010.
+This IDS was submitted to the NYSDEC in December 2009 and is in the public document repositories.